 In 1927 Alfred Hitchcock featured him in one of his films.
 He made several Englis films and moved to America in the 1930s.
 Ian continued making American films until 1942 when he moved back to England to help his country’s war effort.

 Veree Teasdale was born in Spokane in 1903.
 She was trained for the stage and even co-starred with Ethyl Barrymore in a stage production that enabled her to land a movie contract in Hollywood.
 Her mature sophistication enabled her to portray bored society wives quite nicely.

 Donald Meek – Versatile Character actor

-Donald meek was a highly sought after supporting actors of the 1930s and 1940s.
-He crammed 123 roles into about a 15 year span normally cast as a timid nervous mousy type, he did on occasion do something a little surprisingly different.
+Donald Meek was a highly sought after supporting actor of the 1930s and 1940s.
+He crammed 123 roles into about a 15-year span normally cast as a timid nervous mousy type, he did on occasion do something a little surprisingly different.
 There are no images of him available from Come Live With Me.
-However these credit images from just two of his movies illustrate how differently he could appear when the role required him to.
+However, these credit images from just two of his movies illustrate how differently he could appear when the role required him to.
 I will say that his character in Come Live With Me is different from any of the other movies that he appeared in.
 The fact is, you will probably no know who he is when you see him in this movie.
-He is totally out of of his usual realm.
+He is totally out of his usual realm.